annaesvensson/yellow-traffic/README.md

 <p align="center"><img src="traffic-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-traffic/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to create traffic analytics

 The traffic analytics are available at the [command line](https://github.com/annaesvensson/yellow-command).
 It shows page views, popular content, downloads and search queries.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, date and location.